Price coefficient sign reverses — scope, not damages¶

 It is tempting to read "frequent losers present → higher prices" as a damages number — proof the cartel overcharges.
 Resist it.
 Once you compare only genuinely similar tenders, the sign flips to negative.
 A correlation that changes sign depending on the comparison set cannot be a clean estimate of overcharge.
 What the price pattern can tell you is where the loser-side signal is economically live (it bites in the high-value segment the framework predicts), not how much anyone was overcharged.
 Scope, not damages.

-🟡 The price coefficient associated with the FL margin reverses sign when overlap discipline is applied, in a pattern that defeats the naive damages reading and supports a scope interpretation: prices tell us where the loser-side ranking applies, not how much the cartel overcharges.
+🟡 The price coefficient associated with the FL margin reverses sign when overlap discipline is applied, in a pattern that defeats the naive damages reading and supports a scope interpretation: prices tell us where the loser-side ranking is economically live, not how much anyone was overcharged.
+Price is a scope instrument here, not a damages estimate.

 | Specification | FL price coefficient |